-What's Best!® 12.0 makes available to your Microsoft® Excel® spreadsheet program a highly developed solver capable of performing linear, integer, quadratic, general nonlinear, and stochastic optimization on the most difficult of problems.
+What's Best!® 14.0 makes available to your Microsoft® Excel® spreadsheet program a highly developed solver capable of performing linear, integer, quadratic, conic, semi-definite, general nonlinear, global, and stochastic optimization on the most difficult of problems.
 What's Best!® gives you access to this solver from within Excel®, and may either be run directly or called from within Visual Basic®.

-The earliest version of What's Best!® became available in 1984 for VisiCalc®, and What's Best!® has been under continuous development since then.
-Models have been built for What's Best!® that solve problems in virtually every field of professional endeavor.
-The Sample Models are provided to demonstrate the range of applications for What's Best!.
+The earliest version of What'sBest!® became available in 1984 for VisiCalc®, and What'sBest!® has been under continuous development since then.
+Models have been built for What'sBest!® that solve problems in virtually every field of professional endeavor.
+The Sample Models are provided to demonstrate the range of applications for What'sBest!.

-What's Best!® 12.0 includes major solver enhancements to increase speed and reliability on broad classes of linear, integer, quadratic and general nonlinear models.
+What'sBest!® 14.0 includes major solver enhancements to increase speed and reliability on broad classes of linear, integer, quadratic and general nonlinear models.
 Other significant enhancements include an improved global solver, an updated pre-solver, and greater user control over the solution process.